Paratii-Video/paratii-js/docs/paratii-ipfs.md

       }
     })

-TBD: decide if we want an `uploadAndTrancode(..)` helper funtion in our API.
+TBD: decide if we want an `addAndTranscode(..)` helper funtion in our API - also

 #### `ipfs.uploader.grabYT(url, options)`